CAR PARK - Types & Definition

 e)Car Parking Slots

-delivered by the Maharashtra State Co-operative Appellate Court Mumbai in the case of M/s Prakash Auto v/s Aranja Arcade Premises Co-operative Society Ltd. & ors. has prevented the Builders from
+Maharashtra State Co-operative Appellate Court Mumbai in the case of M/s Prakash Auto v/s Aranja Arcade Premises Co-operative Society Ltd. & ors. has prevented the Builders from allotting-selling

-allotting-selling or otherwise disposing of the disputed car parking spaces.
-The implications of the above said judgment is that even if the builder sells car parking space in the basement, a
+or otherwise disposing of the disputed car parking spaces.
+The implications of the above said judgment is that even if the builder sells car parking space in the basement, a co-operative society is

 Under Section 84 of the MOFA Act, Every member who has allotted the stilt or the parking space shall be required to pay the parking charges at such rate as may be decided by the General body of the society at its meeting, irrespective of the fact whether he actually parks his motor vehicle or not.
 The Society can recover different rates for different types of vehicles.
 The General body of the Society can definitely fix up the charges for the 2nd and 3rd car etc. Therefore, the member will have to pay the parking charges for a particular month irrespective of the fact that he has parked the vehicle for a few days.
 Where a member has been allotted more than one stilt parking space, he shall pay parking charges in respect of every such stilt or parking space, as decided by the General Body Meeting.